SupeRuier/awesome-active-learning/contents/deep_AL_criticism.md

 ## 7. Toward Realistic Evaluation of Deep Active Learning Algorithms in Image Classification [2023]

 Present an AL benchmarking suite and run extensive experiments on five datasets shedding light on the questions: when and how to apply AL?

+## 8. How To Overcome Confirmation Bias in Semi-Supervised Image Classification By Active Learning [2023, ECML PKDD]

+Our experiments show that AL is a useful tool to overcome confirmation bias in various real-world challenges.
+However, it is not trivial to determine which AL method is most suitable in a real-world scenario.